All Episodes

 And I just want you, I do not think either are true.

-If I had all the influence they claim, if Fox News had all the influence, everybody claims it did, if the alternative media were as omnipotent and powerful, the Democrats would not have won an election the last 25 years.
+If I had all the influence they claim, if Fox News had all the influence everybody claims it did, if the alternative media were as omnipotent and powerful, the Democrats would not have won an election the last 25 years.

 So anything they can tell themselves to make them think we're not really intruders, we're not really a threat.

-So when the Democrats win an election, that's how you get a story is talk radio losing its impact.
+So when the Democrats win an election, that's how you'll get a story.

-This talk radio losing its influence, talk radio on the decline.
+It's talk radio on the decline.

 It's every election, every election cycle.

-Oh no, they get all frightened.
+Oh, no, they get all frightened.

 Talk radio did in Eric.